Submission Guidelines

 Preparing project files

-Please review the following guidelines when preparing your files for submission and before uploading any relevant data and files.
+Please review the following guidelines before uploading any relevant data and files.

 • README File: Please include a README file alongside the files.
 It should include at minimum a title and a description of the content.

-• Protected Health Information: All data uploaded MUST be de-identified and have any protected health information remove.
-Please view the Health Data Nexus De-identification Guidelines for more information.
+• Protected Health Information: All data uploaded MUST be de-identified and have any protected health information removed.
+Please view the Data Governance page. for more information.
 The T-CAIREM Data Steward can assist with de-identification as needed.

 • File types: Data should be kept in open-source, machine readable formats.
 CSVs are a good option for small datasets.